 And it was worth it.
 The cold and the aches, the damp and relentless trekking.
 My Annapurna trek had been hard on me, but that morning I understood the point.

 I had passed through the alpine plain the previous day, astonished at the beauty of a million drops of rain hanging from its wildflowers and grasses.
-However, the landscape of the plain had been masked by the impenetrable fog.
+However, the landscape of the summer plateau had been masked by the impenetrable fog.

 But the morning when we left the base camp was drier (although ‘dry’ is a relative term in the monsoon season) and clearer.
-So, trekking back the way we came, I saw the alpine wildflowers en masse this time.
+So, trekking through the plateau the way we came, I saw the summer wildflowers en masse the second time around.
 They had their heads raised higher with the weight of rain evaporated away, entire green fields peppered with pinpricks of vibrant colour.

 The morning was dry enough that we could see the summer insects flitting about, flower to flower.
-But the raindrops were still present in parts.
-There was a particular sort of grass in particular, growing all in a bunch low to the ground, that seemed somehow to collect raindrops such that the spheres seemed to be part of it!
+But the raindrops were still present.
+There was a particular sort of grass in particular, growing all in a bunch low to the ground, that seemed somehow to collect raindrops, such that rain spheres seemed to be part of it!

 The mood was light enough that we weren’t even too fazed by the return of the rain and light mist.
 But the strangest thought wormed its way in my mind as we trekked through the shaggy landscape.